-to your dependents.
-This money can be used to replace income from your salary, or cover expenses such as funeral and legal costs, child-care and housekeeping.
-This is why it’s a good idea for both you and your partner to have life insurance
+If you die prematurely, Life Insurance provides a tax-free payout to your dependants.
+This money can be used to replace income from your salary, or cover expenses such as funeral and legal costs, childcare and housekeeping.
+This is why it could be a good idea for both you and your partner to have Life Insurance.

+- Major Illness Cover, also known as Trauma or Critical Illness Insurance, pays a lump sum if you suffer a major illness such as a heart attack, stroke, and some forms of cancer.
 You can use this money to support yourself and your family while you recover from your illness, thereby avoiding the pain of financial hardship during an already stressful time.